By Nicole Dufresne

 The red, yellow, and tube shape of Eastern Columbine make it a hummingbird favorite.

-Western Columbine flowers are great for hummingbirds, too.
 Both Columbine flowers bloom in early spring when hummingbirds return from their wintering grounds.

 8. Cuphea